-Originally released in 1999 and 2000, there are four Mario Artist games for the 64DD.
-One of these, Mario Artist: Communication Kit, is technically an application that enabled users to share creations made in the three other titles over Randnet, a now-defunct online service in Japan for the N64.
+Mario Artist Communication Kit is technically an application.
+It enabled players to share their creations from the three other titles over Randnet, a now-defunct online service in Japan for the N64.

 Mario Artist Paint Studio enables you to draw or paint 2D pictures using a variety of virtual tools.
 You can also animate your creations.

 The game features various 3D environments you can manipulate.
 For example, you can instantly change the textures of objects.

 Mario Artist Talent Studio originally came on a special cartridge with audiovisual connectors.